-- L.2.7.6.1 The ISP shall provide its employment preparation curriculum outlining the topics that the ISP shall cover in order to teach customers employment soft skills, equip them with employment tools, coach them on how to undertake career exploration, and educate them about employer expectations.
-The ISP shall describe how it will sequence the topics into a logical, coherent, and self-reinforcing curriculum. - L.2.7.6.2 The ISP shall describe the mechanisms (e.g. classroom session, one-on-one meetings, peer-to-peer classes) it intends to use to deliver the various topics.
-The ISP shall explain why these delivery mechanisms are appropriate for preparing TANF customers for employment. - L.2.7.6.3 The ISP shall explain how it will address situations where customers have missed one or more topics due to absence.
+- L.2.7.5.2 The ISP shall describe the mechanisms (e.g. classroom session, one-on-one meetings, peer-to-peer classes) it intends to use to deliver the various topics.
+The ISP shall explain why these delivery mechanisms are appropriate for preparing TANF customers for employment. - L.2.7.5.3 The ISP shall explain how it will address situations where customers have missed one or more topics due to absence.

-L.2.7.7 QF #7 - Structured Job Search
+L.2.7.6 QF #6 - Structured Job Search

-- L.2.7.7.1 The ISP shall describe the typical job search lifecycle for TANF customers and explain its approach to helping customers conduct well thought-out, methodical, and productive job searches.
-The ISP shall describe the level of involvement of its staff in assisting customers during the different phases of the job search lifecycle. - L.2.7.7.2 The ISP shall provide a step-by-step job search plan that it intends to use for TANF customers.
-The ISP shall describe the relative merits of its job search plan and why it is particularly suited for TANF customers. - L.2.7.7.3 Customers can become discouraged during the job search especially if the search is protracted and unproductive.
+- L.2.7.6.1 The ISP shall describe the typical job search lifecycle for TANF customers and explain its approach to helping customers conduct well thought-out, methodical, and productive job searches.
+The ISP shall describe the level of involvement of its staff in assisting customers during the different phases of the job search lifecycle. - L.2.7.6.2 The ISP shall provide a step-by-step job search plan that it intends to use for TANF customers.
+The ISP shall describe the relative merits of its job search plan and why it is particularly suited for TANF customers. - L.2.7.6.3 Customers can become discouraged during the job search especially if the search is protracted and unproductive.
 The ISP shall describe the strategies it shall use to keep motivating customers and ensure they stay the course.

-L.2.7.8 QF #8 - Job Development and Placement
+L.2.7.7 QF #7 - Job Development and Placement

-- L.2.7.8.1 The ISP shall outline its job development and placement strategy.
-Specifically, the ISP shall describe the methods it shall use to promote itself to prospective employers, the services it will offer to entice employers, and how it will develop and cultivate relationships with employers. - L.2.7.8.2 The ISP shall explain the process it shall establish in order to maximize the customer's chances of securing employment.
+- L.2.7.7.1 The ISP shall outline its job development and placement strategy.
+Specifically, the ISP shall describe the methods it shall use to promote itself to prospective employers, the services it will offer to entice employers, and how it will develop and cultivate relationships with employers. - L.2.7.7.2 The ISP shall explain the process it shall establish in order to maximize the customer's chances of securing employment.
 Specifically, the ISP shall describe the level of attention, guidance and care the customer shall receive from the ISP once the customer has been called-in by an employer.
-The ISP shall indicate which staff person(s) shall be responsible for this activity. - L.2.7.8.3 The ISP shall describe the creative strategies it shall use to place customers in high wage job opportunities.

-- L.2.7.8.4 The ISP shall list up to five organizations that have employed the ISP's customers.
+The ISP shall indicate which staff person(s) shall be responsible for this activity. - L.2.7.7.3 The ISP shall describe the creative strategies it shall use to place customers in high wage job opportunities. - L.2.7.7.4 The ISP shall list up to five organizations that have employed the ISP's customers.
 In listing these organizations, an ISP that is a newly formed entity may use the experience of its Project Director and/or Program manager or other applicable subcontracting experience.
-For each organization, the ISP shall specify: - (a) Name of the employer - (b) Nature of the ISP's relationship with the employer (i.e. direct, based on experience of Project Director and/or Program manager, applicable subcontracting experience) - (c) Employment positions - (d) Location(s) of employment - (e) Number of customers that the ISP has placed in employment with the employer over the last 12 months - (f) Metric(s) used by the ISP to measure the success of the ISP's placements in employment - (g) Quantifiable outcomes
+For each organization, the ISP shall specify: - (a) Name of the employer - (b) Nature of the ISP's relationship with the employer (i.e. direct, based on experience of Project Director and/or Program manager, applicable subcontracting experience) - (c) Employment positions - (d) Location(s) of employment

+- (e) Number of customers that the ISP has placed in employment with the employer over the last 12 months - (f) Metric(s) used by the ISP to measure the success of the ISP's placements in employment - (g) Quantifiable outcomes

-L.2.7.9 OF #9 - Organizational Capacity
+L.2.7.8 QF #8 - Organizational Capacity